This would only be considered antisocial behaviour if the noise is persistent*.

 If you have concerns about the welfare of a pet, you should contact the RSPCA.

-If you want to report persistent noise from dog barking, please use our report ASB online form.
+If you want to report persistent noise from dog barking, please use MyAccount.
+You can upload your completed diary sheets when you make your report.

-If you are reporting other pet behaviour such as dog fouling, please use our general enquiry form.
+If you are reporting other pet behaviour such as dog fouling, please use MyAccount.

 Read our top tips for reducing noise in the home to minimise disturbance to neighbours.